 Changsha Guangdong, China Travel Guide

 Yuelu Mountain Scenic Area is a protected urban mountain park.
-The Xiang River undergoes continuous water quality monitoring.
+The Xiang River undergoes continuous the condition of the water monitoring.

 China's waste management and recycling systems see continuous refinement.
 Recycling bins grow common in public spaces and hotels.